 When a majority of the calories you consume come from highly-processed, nutrient-sparse, calorie-dense food, your brain will never feel satisfied and you will likely overeat.
 If your brain thinks you’re starving, it will eventually wear you down, no matter how much will power you think you have.
 So, what’s the solution?
-Give it the cues it needs to realize that you aren’t starving.
+Give it the cues it needs to realise that you aren’t starving.

 What to do:

 - Choose foods that provide strong satiety signals but contain a moderate number of calories.
-Foods with a lower calorie density, higher protein and/or fibre content, and moderate palatibility, e.g. fruit, veg, potatoes, meat, seafood, eggs, yoghurt, whole grains, beans, lentils.
+Foods with a lower calorie density, higher protein and/or fibre content, and moderate palatability, e.g. fruit, veg, potatoes, meat, seafood, eggs, yoghurt, whole grains, beans, lentils.
 Get starch from water-based foods like potatoes, beans, oatmeal, instead of flour-based foods with a high calorie density and low fibre content like bread and crackers.

 - Eating more protein deserves repeating as this is the macronutrient that provides the strongest satiety signals.
 Around 30% of the calories you get from protein are used just to digest it.
-And if resistance training is part of your routine (which is advisable be if you want to maintain your lean body mass) additional dietary protein will aid muscle protein synthesis after your workouts.
+And if resistance training is part of your routine (which is advisable if you want to maintain your lean body mass), additional dietary protein will aid muscle protein synthesis after your workouts.

-- Limit highly-rewarding foods (see below)
+- Limit highly-rewarding foods (see below).

 - Exercise, sleep and stress management also have an effect on appetite (see below)